-One data source-multiple access methods
+One data source - multiple access methods

-NoSQL databases operate as a primary content store, meaning you enter the data in one application but can access it multiple ways depending on the use case.
+NoSQL databases operate as a multipurpose primary content store, meaning you enter the data in one application but can access it multiple ways depending on the use case.
 For example, developers can use direct API calls to access a specific document using a key or through a SQL query that returns multiple rows of data in a JSON response.
 This is known as "multi-model."

-Other access methods are available depending on the database, including full-text search systems that allow natural language search requests.
+Other access methods are available depending on the database, including robust search systems, including AI vector searching of LLMs that find similarity and context matches in data.
+There are also full-text search systems that allow natural language search requests.
 Requests can be made for full or partial "fuzzy" matches, geographic ranges, or wildcard searches.
-The response includes a JSON document with lists of matching document IDs, contextual information, and a relevancy score.
+The response includes a JSON document with lists of matching document IDs, contextual information, a relevancy score, or even an AI vector embedding.

-Full-text search systems are often separate from a database but NoSQL databases like Couchbase include them as part of the underlying system, resulting in a simpler overall architecture.
+Search systems are often separate from a database but NoSQL databases like Couchbase include them as part of the underlying system, resulting in a simpler overall architecture.